niemenjoki/compress-create-react-app/README.md

 npm run build
 ```

-#### 4) Make your server serve the compressed files instead of non-compressed file
+#### 4) Make your server serve the compressed files

-The way to set up your server to serve compressed files depends on server you use.
+The way to set up your server to serve compressed files depends on the server you use.

-As an example, here's I set up [my Express server](https://github.com/jnsjknn/nettikamu/blob/master/server/server.js) using [express-static-gzip](https://www.npmjs.com/package/express-static-gzip):
+As an example, here's how I set up [my Express server](https://github.com/jnsjknn/nettikamu/blob/master/server/server.js) using [express-static-gzip](https://www.npmjs.com/package/express-static-gzip):

 ```bash
 npm i express-static-gzip